-We are voluntarily publishing our ethnicity pay gap report ahead of the anticipated government legislation.
-This is another step we are taking to be open and transparent about our people.
+This is the second year we are voluntarily publishing our ethnicity pay gap report.
+This helps us to be open and transparent about our people.
 We want to lead the industry on diversity and inclusion and this report is an important tool to help us achieve our ambition.

-This is the first year we are publishing our ethnicity pay gap and has been calculated in accordance with Government regulations for calculating gender pay gaps.
-We will publish our ethnicity pay gap report each year.
+Our ethnicity pay gap and has been calculated in accordance with Government regulations for calculating gender pay gaps.

-- 15.9 per cent of our population have preferred not to disclose their ethnicity or we do not hold data for them.
+- Almost one in ten of our workforce (9.7 per cent) still have preferred not to share their ethnicity or we do not hold data for them.

-Our Race Matters project has been set up to increase BAME representation across the organisation, particularly in senior roles.
-This in turn will have a positive impact on our ethnicity pay gap in the long term.
-However, we expect it to fluctuate as we put interventions in place to improve BAME representation at all levels of our organisation.
+Our Race Matters project continues to focus on increasing BAME representation across the organisation at all levels.
+We know our pay gap will fluctuate as we do this but it will be vital in helping us to reduce our ethnicity pay gap further in the longer term.
 You can read more about our ethnicity data, the pay gap and the Race Matters project in the full report.

 Our Race Matters project is helping us to better understand the barriers BAME employees and candidates face and what we need to do to level the playing field.
 To do this, we must first understand the root cause of the issue, so that we are better able to fix any systemic problems at the source.
 A tremendous amount of work has gone into trying to understand more about how our internal processes and procedures could be negatively impacting our BAME colleagues.Andrew Haines, chief executive